top of page

 How can an immigration evaluation help my case?

 An independent evaluation and written report can be of enormous help in immigration proceedings.
 The evaluation will assess for the past and potential areas of hardship and suffering and any particular circumstances unique to your case that should be taken into account.
-These can include familial, medical, psychiatric, financial, religious and cultural factors that a trained clinician can assess for.
-You will also complete several psychological instruments which will be scored, analyzed and included in the report.
+These can include familial, medical, psychosocial, financial, religious and cultural factors that a trained clinician can assess for.
+You will also complete several screening instruments which will be scored, analyzed and included in the report.
+Please keep in mind that evaluations are considered objective and unbiased; pursuing an evaluation does not guarantee any particular finding, nor is it guaranteed to help your case.

 How do I prepare?

 It is helpful to prepare by gathering your thoughts on past life experiences, general dates and timelines and the reasons you are making your immigration request.
-You are encouraged to bring a loved one for support as the interviews can be overwhelming and intensive.
+You may consider bringing a loved one for support as the interviews can be overwhelming and intensive.
 If you have any past or current medical or psychiatric diagnoses, please bring a written list of your diagnoses and the names and dosages of any medications.

 How long does the process take?